The RevitalVision technology is a non-invasive, patient-specific, perceptual learning program based on visual stimulation.

 Brain plasticity relates to the ability of the nervous system to adapt to changed conditions, sometimes after injury or strokes, but more commonly in acquiring new skills.
 Brain plasticity has been demonstrated in many basic tasks, with evidence pointing to physical modifications in the adult cortex during repetitive performance.

-The RevitalVision technology probes specific neuronal interactions, using a set of patient-specific stimuli that improve neuronal efficiency and induce improvement of CSF due to a reduction of noise and increase in signal strength.
+The RevitalVision technology probes specific neuronal interactions, using a set of patient-specific stimuli that improve neuronal efficiency and induce improvement of CSF due to reduced surrounding noise and increased neural response to the signal .
 The improved lower-level processing (contrast sensitivity and lateral interactions) produces an improvement in higher-level processing such as letter recognition and visual acuity.

 The human visual system consists of a highly sophisticated optical processing system.
 Optical images from the retina travel through a hierarchy of progressive levels of visual processing including photoreceptors and several stages of spatial integration, each forming receptive fields of increasing complexity.